vinisaveg/myNewsletter/README.md

 ## Creating layout components (devs) :wrench:

-Inside the layouts folder, you can start creating your custom layout component.
+Inside the _layouts_ folder, you can start creating your custom layout component.
 You may see the Hero layout I created as example.

-To be able to use the component, you will need to add it to the layouts.ts file, inside data folder.
-There is where every component will need to be, so you can call use it inside your newsletter.
+To be able to use the component, you will need to add it to the _layouts.ts_ file, inside the _data_ folder.
+There is where every component will need to be, so you can use it inside your newsletter.

-It will have a name, that will be passed to the LayoutSelection, all the fields needed to it work properly - based on the Component -, and also the Component itself, as a function that receives it's props as param.
+It will have a name, that will be passed to the _LayoutSelection_, all the fields needed to it work properly - based on the Component -, and also the Component itself, as a function that receives it's props as params.

 Create a component as you like